 If you like having your own customized place to work, Inkscape 1.0 comes with a lot of suck adjustments.
 Just click on Edit > Preferences and a new window of opportunities will open.
 Literally.

-Menus and toolbars, page sizes, custom font directories, and after you finish tinkering with them, you can save it as a new template so you can always find it and modify it as you please
+Menus and toolbars, page sizes, custom font directories, and after you finish tinkering with them, you can save it as a new template so you can always find it and modify it as you please.

-6. Not all third party extensions are still compatible
+6. Not all third-party extensions are still compatible

-The extensions system has changed significantly in version 1.0.
+The extension system has changed significantly in version 1.0.
 Inkscape migrated towards Python 3 and a more logical and fully tested extensions API.
 However, they didn’t bring forward all the third-party extensions.
 That means that 1.0 may not allow some users to continue with their normal extensions workflow.